-The HIV RNA Test is not recommended for diagnostic purposes.
-Some laboratories that perform pooled sample for HIV RNA test with the dilution of samples may result in false-negative test with early HIV infection.
-Therefore, the result of the 4th generation HIV (p24 combo) test should be used to determine infection status, especially cases with low HIV RNA level.
+The HIV RNA Test is not recommended for diagnostic purposes alone.
+The result of the 4th generation HIV (p24 combo) test should be used together to determine infection status, especially the cases with low HIV RNA level.

 (REF: Busch MP, et al. Relative sensitivities of licensed nucleic acid amplification tests for detection of viremia in early human immunodeficiency virus and hepatitis C virus infection.
 Transfusion 2005; 45:1853–63.)